Menu

 How Much Does Family & Medical Leave Insurance (FAMLI) Cost?

-The cost (or premium) for Colorado & Medical Leave Insurance (FAMLI) is typically shared between the employer and employee (for employers with 10 and more employees).
-The actual cost depends on whether the employer obtains FAMLI coverage through the State Plan, self-funds, or purchases fully-insured coverage from a private insurance carrier – like ShelterPoint*.
+Colorado Family & Medical Leave Insurance (FAMLI) is Colorado’s version of a state-mandated Paid Family & Medical Leave (PFML) insurance program.
+The cost (or premium) for this coverage is typically shared between the employer and employee (for employers with 10 or more employees).
+The actual cost depends on whether the employer obtains this coverage through the State Plan, self-funds, or purchases fully insured coverage from an insurance carrier – like ShelterPoint*.

 Two girls smiling and reading documents

-• In Colorado, the employer and employee may share the cost of FAMLI premium 50/50, this means 0.45% is paid by the employer and the other 0.45% paid by the employee.
+• In Colorado, the employer and employee may share the cost of FAMLI premium 50/50.

-• Employers may choose to pay the total amount if they want to provide it to their employees as an additional benefit.
+• Employers may choose to pay the employee’s share of the premium if they want to provide it to their employees as an additional benefit.

-• On the flipside, they cannot require their employees to fund more than half of the premium.
+• On the flipside, employers cannot require their employees to fund more than half of the premium.

-• Employers with less than 10 employees will not be required to pay the employer portion of the premium but must forward their employees’ portion of the premiums to the State.
+• Employers with less than a total of 10 employees will not be required to pay the employer portion of the premium but must still forward their employees’ portion of the premiums to the State for the State Plan.

-Starting 2025, the rate will be set annually by the FAMLI Division Director and, by statute, cannot exceed 1.2% of wages per employee.
+By statute, the premium rate cannot exceed 1.2% of wages per employee.

 image